Outbreak Response Plan

 Testing Procedures and Frequency:

-3. Post-testing protocols for residents such as cohorting of residents and separation of those with laboratory confirmed COVID-19 infection from others.
+3. Post-testing protocols for residents such as cohorting of residents and separation of those with antigen test confirmed COVID-19 infection from others.
 (Refer to Cohorting above)

-4. Procedures to obtain staff authorizations for release of laboratory test results to the facility as to inform infection control and prevention strategies.
+4. Procedures to obtain staff authorizations for release of antigen test results to the facility as to inform infection control and prevention strategies.

 5. Work exclusion of staff who test positive for COVID-19 infection, refuse to participate in COVID-19 testing, or refuse to authorize release of their testing results to the facility, until such time as such staff undergoes testing and the results of such testing are disclosed to the facility.

-6. Return to work protocols after home isolation for staff who test positive will be based on the Guideline for COVID-19 Diagnosed and/or Exposed Healthcare Personnel, February 17, 2022.
+6. Return to work protocols after home isolation for staff who test positive, as per the current NJDHSS Algorithm.

 7. Address staffing (including worker absences).